Alert

 When speaking to the employer

-Explain that additional information will be gathered to determine if the worker has a pre-existing condition that was aggravated by the work accident.
+Explain that additional information will be gathered to determine if the worker has a pre-existing condition that was aggravated by the work accident, compensable injury, or treatment for the compensable injury.
 Ask:

 • Were you aware that the worker experienced symptoms from a pre-existing condition prior to the accident?